sap-tutorials/Tutorials/tutorials/iot-part7-add-device/iot-part7-add-device.md

 [ACCORDION-BEGIN [Step 15: ](Set header)] ￼

-Copy the HTTP endpoint to it and select **POST** from the drop down menu.
+Copy the HTTP endpoint from Cloud Platform's HTTP client to it and select **POST** from the drop down menu.

 Open the **Headers** section and set: